geislern/DACHOR-Website/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Report?

-Bugs are tracked as GitLab issues.
+Bugs are tracked as Github issues.
 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.